splewis/get5/documentation/docs/stats_system.md

 - Create the tables using this [schema](https://github.com/splewis/get5/blob/master/misc/import_stats.sql), raw text link can be found [here](https://raw.githubusercontent.com/splewis/get5/master/misc/import_stats.sql).
-- Configure a `"get5"` database section in `addons/sourcemod/configs/databases.cfg `.
+- Configure a `"get5"` database section in `addons/sourcemod/configs/databases.cfg`.
-- Make sure the `get5_mysqlstats` plugin is enabled (moved up a directory from `addons/sourcemod/plugins/disabled` directory) and reload with `sm plugins reload get5_mysqlstats`.
+- Make sure the `get5_mysqlstats` plugin is enabled (moved up a directory from `addons/sourcemod/plugins/disabled` directory).

-**Note** that if you use this module, you can force the matchid used by the stats system by setting the `get5_mysql_force_matchid` convar in your matchconfig (the [cvars](./match_configuration.md#cvars) section).
-If you don't do this, then the get5 matchid will be set to the next matchid returned by inserting into the `get5_stats_matches` table.
+**Note**: If you use this module, you can force the match ID used by setting it in your match config (the [Match Schema](./match_schema/#optional-values) section).
+If you don't do this, the match ID will be set to the auto-incrementing integer (cast to a string) returned by inserting into the `get5_stats_matches` table.

 If you are using an external web panel, **this plugin is not needed** as most external applications record to their own match tables.